belazr/EasyWinHax/README.md

 Then go to the project property page and set C/C++->Code Generation->Runtime Libraray to "Multi-threaded (/MT)" and "Multi-threaded Debug (/MTd)" for Release and Debug configurations respectively.
 Under Linker->General->Additional Library Directories add the path of the EasyWinHax.lib file for each build configuration and platform.
 Under Linker->Input->Additional Dependencies add "EasyWinHax.lib".
-Finally include the headers "hax.h" for general functionallity, "dx9.h" for drawing inside a DirectX 9 hook and/or "ogl.h" for drawing inside an OpenGL hook and use the provided functions and classes as documented at their declaration in the header files.
+Finally include the headers "hax.h" and use the provided functions and classes as documented at their declaration in the header files.

 ## Functionallity
 Even though EasyWinHax was written to provide helpers for game hacking it can be helpful in interacting and manipulating any windows process.